MortadhaMannai/Comparative-Analysis-of-Equity-Crowdfunding-Expenditure-Across-OECD-Nations-Python-and-R-Approach/README.md

-# MachineLearning
-Project based on Python and R
+# Comparative Analysis of Equity Crowdfunding Expenditure Across OECD Nations: Python and R Approach

-In this project I'm planning to explain difference between OECD countries in terms of money spent in each of them on "Crowdfunding" projects (*)

-I'll look for explanation in independent variabes such as those below:

-economic factors:
+## Project Overview

+This project aims to perform a comprehensive analysis of the differences in money spent on "Equity Crowdfunding" projects across OECD countries.
+The analysis will delve into various independent variables that may contribute to these differences, including economic factors, open-mindedness, social awareness, sense of security, and technology awareness.

+## Independent Variables

+### Economic Factors
-- GDP value
+- **GDP Value:** Gross Domestic Product value of each country.
-- PPP (purchasing power parity)

-"open-mindeness":
-- number of foreign languages spoken

-social awareness:
-- electoral turnout
+- **PPP (Purchasing Power Parity):** Measure of economic strength considering cost of living and inflation.

+### Open-Mindedness
+- **Number of Foreign Languages Spoken:** Indicator of cultural diversity and open-mindedness.

+### Social Awareness
+- **Electoral Turnout:** Percentage of eligible voters participating in elections.
-- percentage of people working in R&D sectors
+- **Percentage of People Working in R&D Sectors:** Reflects the focus on innovation and progress.

-sense of security:
+### Sense of Security
-- European Patent Office patents gained (per habitant)
+- **European Patent Office Patents Gained (per Habitant):** Patents filed for innovation.
-- Number of violations by the government reported by residents of the country
+- **Number of Violations Reported by Residents:** Indicator of governance and safety.

-technology awareness:
-- number of purchases made online
+### Technology Awareness
+- **Number of Purchases Made Online:** Illustrates technology adoption and e-commerce.
-- percentage of people working in IT
+- **Percentage of People Working in IT:** Demonstrates technology proficiency.

+## Data Source and Analysis Methods

-Data used in the analysis is obtained from the Eurostat database.
-It covers latest possible years (oldest data, concerning electoral turnout, reaches up to 2011).
+The project utilizes data from the Eurostat database, encompassing the latest available years (with the oldest data, specifically electoral turnout, extending to 2011).

-The data analysis is developed gradually and is going to contain such methods as:
+The analysis unfolds gradually and employs a range of methods:
 - Basic Linear Regression
 - Polynomial Regression
-- SVR
+- Support Vector Regression (SVR)
-- Random Forrest Regression
+- Random Forest Regression
 - Logistic Regression
-- Kernel SVM
+- Kernel Support Vector Machine (SVM)
-- Apriori
+- Apriori Algorithm (for market basket analysis)
-- Clustering
+- Clustering Techniques

-The analysis will be provided in Python and in R.

-(*) One and only type of crowdfunding I'm going to analyse is "Equity crowdfunding".
-Equity crowdfunding involves the issuance of securities whereas the other forms of crowdfunding do not.
-Almost every country in the world regulates the selling and issuance of securities.
-Thus, I'll focus merely on that kind of crowdfunding, as the only case of crowdfunding that has trustworthy sources of information.
+The project's analysis is conducted using both Python and R programming languages to ensure a comprehensive examination.

+## Focus on Equity Crowdfunding

+The project solely focuses on "Equity Crowdfunding," which involves the issuance of securities.
+This form of crowdfunding is distinct due to its regulation in most countries.
+As such, it provides trustworthy and credible sources of information for analysis.

+**Project Name:** Comparative Analysis of Equity Crowdfunding Expenditure Across OECD Nations: Python and R Approach